-Leaving the turkey alone for the first hour of cooking allows the skin to crisp.
+Leaving the turkey uncovered for the first hour of cooking allows the skin to crisp.
 Basting frequently after that gives the bird an even color while helping to seal in juices.
-Serve with Perfect Gravy.
+Serve with our Perfect Gravy.

 - Total Time:

 Photography: Clive Streeter

 - 1 fresh or thawed frozen whole turkey (10 to 12 pounds)